- Course Type: Undergraduate

 Why study Law at Trinity College?

-Trinity College Dublin’s School of Law, is Ireland's oldest and most internationally renowned law school.
-The school is one of the world's top 100 universities for law (QS World University Rankings 2013).
+Trinity’s School of Law, is Ireland's oldest and most internationally renowned law school.
+The school is one of the world's top 100 universities for law (QS World University Rankings 2014).

 Our five honors degrees in law provide students with a challenging and rewarding legal education but also instill more general skills such as critical thinking and problem solving.
-Trinity College Dublin's LL.B. degrees prepare students not only for life as lawyers, but also enable them to enter many career fields such as business, journalism, financial services, politics, foreign affairs and diplomacy and public services.
-The skills learned through studying law in Trinity College Dublin are useful in all walks of life.
+Trinity’s LL.B. degrees prepare students not only for life as ‘lawyers’, but also enable them to enter many career fields such as business, journalism, financial services, politics, foreign affairs and diplomacy and public services.
+The skills learned through studying law in Trinity are useful in all walks of life.

 Visit the Law School